pulumi/pulumi-hugo/themes/default/content/blog/top-5-things-for-azure-devs-static-websites/index.md

 **Step 1**: Create a storage account (optional if you have an existing storage account)

-In the Azure Portal navigate to `Storage accounts` and follow the defaults.
+In the Azure Portal, navigate to `Storage accounts` and follow the defaults.

 ![Storage accounts](./image5.png)